XFOSS/Oura/README.md

 semantics and concurrency features currently implemented.
 Community contributions are welcome—see `docs/contrib.md` for guidelines.

+An expanded comparison between Ouroboros and Swift 6.2 can be found in `docs/swift_comparison.md`.

 ## Fuzzing Tools

 Experimental AFL++ harnesses live in `tools/fuzz`.
 They can be